Organisers

 Bad Weather

-After the official green light has been given to indicate the event will go ahead, should we face bad weather/rain or poor flying conditions, the races will still take place.
-In this case competitors may elect to get into hill running (or walking) mode for the day (see below).
+After the official green light has been given to indicate the event will go ahead, should we face bad weather/rain or poor flying conditions, the race will still take place.

 Event Conclusion & Prizes